 1977 – 1981 (pre-launch)

 First, Warner Cable started a channel called Sight on Sound.
 He was experimental and concerned with everything related to music.
-It was on its basis that the now-famous MTV was subsequently created.
+It was on this basis that the now-famous MTV was subsequently created.
 He had his badge, which exactly echoed the name.
 It was an improvised eye; therefore, it had a round shape, and the phrase “Sight on Sound” was compactly inscribed and occupied three rows – each with one word.

 The lines were aligned on two sides.
 The legs “n” and “d” were connected to form a single solid line on the right.
-On the left, both capital “S” and “g” rested against the semicircle wall.
+On the left, capital “S” and “g” rested against the semicircle wall.
 The inscriptions were curly, with bold letters and smooth transitions.
 The lowercase “o” looked like an inverted recording microphone hanging from a stand.

 1980 – 1981 (pre-launch)